l7mp/learning-go/99-labs/05-resilience/README.md

 1. Create a `defaultBackoff` retry policy that will allow at most 6 retries, using the base time of 150 ms and 2 sec timeout.
 2. Call `db.setBalanceForUser(t.Sender, t.Amount)` to create a `Closure` that will increase the balance of the sender by the requested amount that can now be passed to `resilient.WithRetry`.
 3. Use `resilient.WithRetry` on the closure obtained in the previous step using the default backoff policy to decorate it with a retry policy.
-4. Call the decorated closure to actually run it: if this fails that means that all retries have failed so we can safely return an error.
+4. Call the decorated closure returned from `resilient.WithRetry` to actually set the balance: if this fails that means that all retries have failed so we can safely return an error.
-5. Now repeat the same steps for the receiver: call `db.setBalanceForUser(t.Receiver, -t.Amount)` to obtain a `Closure` that will decrease the balance of the receiver by the requested amount, use `resilient.WithRetry` with the default backoff policy to obtain a retrier, and call it.
+5. Now repeat the same steps for the receiver: wrap the `db.setBalanceForUser(t.Receiver, -t.Amount)` call in a new `Closure` that, when called, will decrease the balance of the receiver by the requested amount, use `resilient.WithRetry` with the default backoff policy to obtain a retrier from the new closure, and call it.
-6. If this fails then we are in trouble: we have a halfway applied transfer transaction.
+6. If this fails then we are in trouble: we have a *halfway applied transfer transaction*.
 The only thing we can do is to try to undo the first operation (i.e., decrease the balance of the sender by the same amount).
 Make sure to use more aggressive retry policy this time.
 7. If this undo operation fails then *we are left with an inconsistent account database*.
-If this is the case, return an unmissable error and fail all subsequent transfers until the system operator restores the database.
+If this is the case, you may return an unmissable error and fail all subsequent transfers until the system operator restores the database (we won't implement that in this lab).

 > **Note**
 >
 > Recall, you can always use the transaction log to restore the key-value store.
-This is why we made in *persistent* in the first place!
+This is why we made it *persistent* in the first place!

+You may want to update the existing `kvstore` datalayer (`splitdim/pkg/db/kvstore`) in the `splitdim` app or you can put the new code into a new subpackage (say, `splitdim/pkg/db/resilientkvstore`) as well; the choice is on you.

 To actually make use of the improved code, first try a local build with a missing key-value store backend (this will make all transfers fail) and check whether a `curl` call to `/api/transfer` will fail in a controlled way (instead of falling into an infinite retry loop).
 Then, test with Kubernetes: